kubevela/catalog/README.md

 Community members are welcome to contribute this repo by putting their customize vela addons here.

->This [doc](https://kubevela.net/docs/platform-engineers/addon/intro) will introduce how to make an KuebVela addon and the mechanism behind it.
+>This [doc](https://kubevela.net/docs/platform-engineers/addon/intro) will introduce how to make an KubeVela addon and the mechanism behind it.

 Please be aware of this contribution rules when contribute addons.